 - See here for pricing and packages

-Our guide David picked us up at the Groveland Hotel, where we were staying, at 8 AM and eagerly told us about the trip he had planned for how we could spend our day in Yosemite.
+Our guide David picked us up at the Groveland Hotel, where we were staying, at 8 AM, and eagerly told us about the trip he had planned for how we could spend our day in Yosemite.
 I was impressed by both his knowledge of the area and his eagerness to show us a good time.
-We ended up deciding on Hetch Hetchy first for a hike, heading into the valley for lunch at The Ahwahnee then snowshoeing in the afternoon to the Tuolumne Grove.
-Sounded like a pretty good day to me, so we jumped in the big SUV that they have and started our drive to Hetch Hetchy.
+We ended up deciding on Hetch Hetchy first for a hike, heading into the valley for lunch at The Ahwahnee, then snowshoeing in the afternoon to the Tuolumne Grove.
+It sounded like a pretty good day to me, so we jumped in the big SUV that they have and started our drive to Hetch Hetchy.

-Along the way, David told us all about the history of the area, local traditions and even told us stories about his time exploring.
-I was really impressed with how personable he was through this interaction, sharing quotes that resonated with me about his reasons for starting the company, such as John Muir’s quote “Civilization chokes the soul.”
+Along the way, David told us all about the history of the area, local traditions and even gave us stories about his time exploring.
+I was impressed with how personable he was through this interaction, sharing quotes that resonated with me about his reasons for starting the company, such as John Muir’s quote, “Civilization chokes the soul.”

-We set out on our first hike to Wapama Falls in Hetch Hetchy which you can read about here.
-David provided water bottles, hiking poles, and even extra socks if you fall in water.
+We set out on our first hike to Wapama Falls in Hetch Hetchy, which you can read about here.
+David provided water bottles, hiking poles, and even extra socks if you fall in the water.
 Thankful we didn’t need those as everyone stayed relatively dry.

-After an awesome hike, we drove into the valley where he showed us many of the most popular spots, along with providing background on each one.
+After an excellent hike, we drove into the valley, where he showed us many of the most popular spots, along with providing background on each one.
 I was excited to learn more about the small church in the valley in particular.

 We ate at The Awanhee on a reservation he had gotten for us the day before.
 It was great just to show up and walk right into the busy lunchroom without even having to wait.

 We spent some more time exploring the valley after lunch, including a stop along Highway 120 for a viewpoint that I had not seen previously.